Edge of Paradise

 Edge of Paradise is an American rock band that was formed in Los Angeles, California, United States, in 2011.
-The band currently consists of Margarita Monet (vocals/keys), Dave Bates (guitars), David Ruiz (guitars), Jamie Moreno (drums) and Kenny Lockwood (bass).
+The band currently consists of Margarita Monet (vocals/keys), Dave Bates (guitars), Doug Weiand (guitars), Jamie Moreno (drums) and Kenny Lockwood (bass).
 The band is known for its heavy guitars complemented by industrial and classical influences, as well as Monet's large vocal range.
 In 2012, Monet was featured in Metalholic’s "Top 25 Women in Hard Rock and Metal."